 The short answer: it varies!
-It depends on the thickness of your bread slices, the type of bread, and whether it’s stale or not.
-Many French toast recipes suggest soaking your bread for 10-20 minutes, but since the Zero Net Carb bread we’re using in our keto French toast is sliced pretty thin, about 5 minutes should be fine to soak the bread.
+It depends on the thickness of your bread slices, the type of bread, and whether it's stale or not.
+Many French toast recipes suggest soaking your bread for 10-20 minutes, but since the Zero Net Carb bread we're using is sliced pretty thin, about 5 minutes should be fine to soak the bread.

-For this keto French toast recipe, you’ll need either a griddle pan like this one, or another nonstick frying pan.
-Other than that, just a few tools to mix up the batter and soak your bread, and you’re ready to go!
+For this recipe, you'll need either a griddle pan like this one, or another nonstick frying pan.
+Other than that, just a few tools to mix up the batter and soak your bread, and you're ready to go!

 - 2 large eggs - beaten